followCode/Twitch-Network-Analysis/README.md

 directly from Twitch.tv using the Twitch REST API.
 The collected data is of the top fifteen games from the specified time period.
 The games are spread across twelve genres mainly consisting the mostly viewed genres.
 For each of the top fifteen games, data is collected for the top two streamers.
-The resulting data is for around hundred and fifty users and thirty streamers.
+The resulting data is for around hundred and fifty thousand users and thirty streamers.

 Node List: